· By Dr. Kaushal M. Kulkarni, M.D.

 Floaters are the tiny specks that look as if they are floating across your field of vision, most often in a bright room or outside on a sunny day.
 Though floaters are also a normal occurrence in aging eyes, they sometimes indicate more serious health issues like retinal detachment.
 It’s important to check in with your doctor if you notice a major increase in the number of floaters, or if you start seeing flashes of light.

-Dry eyes -- or keratoconjunctivitis sicca, officially -- occur when the tear glands no longer produce enough quality tears.
+Dry eyes -- or keratoconjunctivitis sicca, officially -- occur for many reasons, including when the tear glands no longer produce enough quality tears.
 Dry eyes can be extremely uncomfortable, especially when they incite itching and burning, or when they cause some blurriness in your vision.
 Your doctor may recommend some special eye drops to help with dry eyes, or omega supplements, or for more serious conditions, recommend surgery.